top of page

 ➡ After Olha created two versions of the flow, I suggested we proceed with testing both options with our colleagues, as originally planned, before the new requirements were introduced.

-Once Olha updated the different flow, she prepared for moderated UX testing by creating a detailed test plan and a script, designed to support data transcription and insights capture.
+Olha prepared for moderated UX testing by creating a detailed test plan and a script, designed to support data transcription and insights capture.

 At the same time, the German marketing team decided to run a user test to assess user readiness and determine suitable price ranges for single and multiple reports.